ka9q/ka9q-radio/docs/ka9q-radio.md

 default.

 **wisdom-file** String; default */var/lib/ka9q-radio/wisdom*.
 Valid only in [global].
-Specifies
-where FFTW3 should store accumulated "wisdom" information about the fastest ways to perform *radiod*'s specific FFT transforms on this specific CPU.
+Specifies where FFTW3 should store accumulated "wisdom" information about the fastest ways to perform *radiod*'s specific FFT transforms on this specific CPU.
 FFTW3 also uses the "global wisdom" file */etc/fftw/wisdomf*.
 Right now I generate the latter file by hand with a fairly esoteric set of commands (see FFTW3.md).
 FFTW *can* generate this information automatically when first run but can take *hours* to do so.
 I am working on a better way, e.g., by automatically starting wisdom generation in the background so that *radiod* starts immediately, though of course it will run faster after wisdom generation is complete and *radiod* is restarted to use it.

 **demod** 3-valued string: "Linear", "FM" and "WFM".
-Selects one of three demodulators in *radiod*.
+Selects one of three main demodulators.
 The "Linear" demodulator is for modes such as AM (envelope detected or coherent), SSB, CW, IQ and DSB-SC.
 The "FM" demodulator is for general purpose frequency modulation, including so-called "NBFM" that is actually phase